MiningUpdated 2026-08-1511 min read

 The most common complaint we hear from coal plants: "First batch worked great, second batch was useless."
 This happens when you buy from trading companies who source from whoever is cheapest that month.

 We are the factory.
-Every batch is produced on our own lines in Zhengzhou.
+Every batch is produced on our own lines in Xinxiang.
 Every batch is tested for MW (±0.5M tolerance), solid content (≥90%), dissolution time (≤90 min), and residual monomer (≤0.05%).
 We retain 200-500g samples from every batch for 24 months.
 If you have a performance issue, we can pull the retained sample and compare.

 We supply export orders to multiple export markets.
 Coal washing is one of our core markets — we have dedicated APAM grades for it, not repurposed general-purpose grades.